The Truth of Prometheus (The Play)

 MIKRION.

-If that is the case, then am I to suspect that thy friend shall cease his activity and admit his naivety?
+If that be the case, am I to assume that thy friend shall henceforth cease his activity and admit his naivety?

 PROMETHEUS.